jae-git/FoodTruck/README.md

 Java version used : openjdk version "1.8.0_252"

 A very small JSON library ORG.JSON was used.
 It is included in '/lib' folder.
+No additional download is required.
+For more information, please consult  https://github.com/jae-git/FoodTruck/tree/master/lib

 ## Build